ziaurabdirahman/headless-cms-wordpress-theme/README.md

-## Download the zip and install it just like a reguler wordpress theme you install.
+## Download the zip and install it just like a regular wordpress theme you install.